wrjodjana/obsidian-vault/Computer Science/Object Oriented Programming.md

 	dog.sound() # Prints dog sound, Labrador woofs, Beagle barks
 ```

+**Notes:**
+- Using method overriding in the Dog class and its subclasses (Labrador and Beagle)
+- Correct sound method is invoked at runtime based on the actual type of the object in the list
 #### Compile-time Polymorphism (Method overloading)

 **Definition:** determined during the compilation of the program.
 Allows methods or operators with the same name to behave differently based on their input parameters.